AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 but the "fabulous pre-existence of souls, and the monstrous restitution that results from it."

-The bishops, says Landon, declared that they adhered to the doctrines of Athanasius, Basil and the Gregories.
+The bishops, says **Landon**, declared that they adhered to the doctrines of Athanasius, Basil and the Gregories.
 The doctrine of Theodore on the Sonship of Christ was condemned, also the teachings of Theodoret.
-\"Origen was not condemned.\"[^403]
+"Origen was not condemned."[^403]

 Even the influence of Justinian and his obsequious bishop, and his disreputable queen, failed to force the measure through.
-The action of this local Synod has been incorrectly ascribed to the Fifth Ecumenical Council, nine years later, which has also been inaccurately supposed to have condemned Universalism, when it merely reprehended some of the vagaries of \"Origenism \" --- doctrines that even Origen himself never accepted, but that were falsely ascribed to him by ignorant or malicious opponents; doctrines that no more resemble universal restoration, as taught by the Alexandrine fathers, than they resemble Theosophy or
+The action of this local Synod has been incorrectly ascribed to the Fifth Ecumenical Council, nine years later, which has also been inaccurately supposed to have condemned Universalism, when it merely reprehended some of the vagaries of "Origenism" --- doctrines that even Origen himself never accepted, but that were falsely ascribed to him by ignorant or malicious opponents; doctrines that no more resemble universal restoration, as taught by the Alexandrine fathers, than they resemble Theosophy or